 6) Every checkpoint gets added to the local object repository when added.
 It can be moved to the shared object repository if needed.

 7) Supported for all the environments as long as the appropriate add-ins are loaded.

-8) Some examples of the objects that this can be used on are: web images, Edit boxes, static text, web tables etc.
+8) Some examples of the objects that this can be used on our web images, Edit boxes, static text, web tables etc.